hileamlakB/coinage-history/README.md

 different roman coins from different times.
 The app is built with react js and uses data researched from different books.

+The app is targated for bigger screens like tablets and laptops.

 ## Screen shots

 ![](./coins.png)